dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 :class:`~dwave.system.samplers.DWaveCliqueSampler` reuses a clique embedding found once.
 Typically the former results in an embedding with shorter chains than the latter, with the difference in length increasing for larger problems.
+Chain length can significantly affect solution quality.

-The table below compares the ratio of ground states (solutions for which the value of the BQM is zero, meaning no constraint is violated) to total samples returned from the quantum computer when minor-embedding a sequence of problems of increasing size with the two methods (standard embedding versus clique embedding).
+The table below compares, for the two embedding methods, the ratio of ground states (solutions for which the value of the BQM is zero, meaning no constraint is violated or all assignments of values to the problem's variables match valid states of the circuit represented by the BQM) to total samples returned from the quantum computer when minor-embedding a sequence of problems of increasing size.

-The results are for one code\ [#]_ execution on problems that replicate the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit between two to ten times.
+The results are for one particular code\ [#]_ execution on problems that replicate the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit between two to ten times.

 .. list-table:: Minor-Embedding: Ground-State Ratio Across Samplers
    :widths: 10 10 10